adamcw/psd-css-extractor/README.md

     gem install bundler
     bundle install

+# Install Python Dependencies

+## Install Locally (recommended)

+    virtualenv venv
+    source ./venv/bin/activate
+    pip install -r requirements.txt

+You can then either type `source ./venv/bin/activate` to activate the virtual environment to the code each time, or you can invoke the code as:

+    ./venv/bin/python ./extract.py FILENAME

+## Install Globally

+    pip install -r requirements.txt

 ## About

 This code makes use of the very good PSD gem available to `ruby` to parse the